How clinical trial results are used

 If drugs are not approved

 Some drugs haven't been approved for use on the NHS by NICE.
 This could be because NICE haven't yet looked at them.
-It may also be because NICE has said they don't work well enough or are not cost effective.
+It may also be because NICE have said they don't work well enough or are not cost effective.

 The government has set aside money for people who live in England to pay for cancer drugs that haven't been approved by NICE and aren't available within the NHS in England.
 This is called the Cancer Drug Fund.